SceneCompleter: Dense 3D Scene Completion for Generative Novel View Synthesis: Related Work

-\textbf{Generative Novel View Syntheis.} With the rapid advancement of generative models~\cite{ho2020ddpm, rombach2022highstablediffusion} and their impressive results, leveraging these models to synthesize novel views offers a natural solution to the challenge of missing viewpoints.
-Pioneered by Zero-1-to-3~\cite{liu2023zero123}, researchers have begun exploring generative models~\cite{sargent2024zeronvs, long2024wonder3d, liu2023one12345} for novel view synthesis, framing it as a conditional generation task.
-However, these approaches primarily focus on object-level novel view synthesis for downstream 3D content creation.
+\textbf{Generative Novel View Synthesis.} The impressive capabilities of recent generative models~\cite{ho2020ddpm, rombach2022highstablediffusion} suggest a natural approach to addressing missing viewpoints in novel view synthesis.
+Earlier generative view synthesis methods also explored self-consistent generation for synthesizing novel views~\cite{liu2022deepviewsynthesis}.
+Pioneered by Zero-1-to-3~\cite{liu2023zero123}, researchers have begun exploring generative models~\cite{sargent2024zeronvs, long2024wonder3d, liu2023one12345, liu2023syncdreamer, shi2023mvdream, shi2023zero123pp} for object novel view synthesis, framing it as a conditional generation task.
 MotionCtrl~\cite{wang2024motionctrl} and CameraCtrl~\cite{he2024cameractrl} extend this idea by synthesizing novel views through video generation models, taking a reference image and a camera trajectory as input to generate a sequence of novel view videos.
 However, since the image itself lacks scale information, the model struggles to learn accurate camera trajectories, making it difficult to generate perspective-correct novel views.
-Recently, ViewCrafter~\cite{yu2024viewcraftertamingvideodiffusion} and ReconX~\cite{liu2024reconxreconstructscenesparse} have addressed this limitation by leveraging video generation for novel view synthesis.
-They employ a powerful pretrained stereo reconstruction model to project the reference view onto the target view before generation, inherently resolving the scale issue.
-However, they still focus on 2D image completion while overlooking geometric cues, which can lead to inconsistent 3D structures.
+Complementary efforts introduce residual encoders or GAN priors for monocular and degraded-input view synthesis~\cite{guo2026ree3d, guo2025ganprior}, and video diffusion priors further support long-range perpetual view generation~\cite{pan2026dreamjourney}.
+Recently, ViewCrafter~\cite{yu2024viewcraftertamingvideodiffusion} and ReconX~\cite{liu2024reconxreconstructscenesparse} have addressed the scale ambiguity by leveraging video generation for novel view synthesis.
+They project the reference view onto the target view before generation, inherently resolving the scale issue.
+However, these methods still focus on RGB image completion while weakly constraining missing geometry, which can lead to inconsistent 3D structures.
 In this paper, we explore 3D generative novel view synthesis by jointly modeling geometry and appearance for dense 3D scene completion, enabling 3D-consistent novel view synthesis.

 \textbf{Dense 3D Scene Reconstruction.} Based on the powerful 3D pointmap representation, Dust3R~\cite{wang2024dust3r} initiates a trend toward dense 3D scene reconstruction without relying on traditional camera models.
 Subsequently, Mast3R~\cite{leroy2024mast3r} further introduces a local feature for each pixel-aligned point to achieve a better performance.
 These works require post-processing and global alignment when reconstructing dense scenes from multiple inputs, as they only establish spatial matching between two views.
 To overcome this, Spann3r~\cite{wang2024span3r} and Fast3r~\cite{yang2025fast3r} achieve dense 3D scene reconstruction directly from multiple images by maintaining a spatial memory of past frames or further expanding the original network.
 However, these works only operate in a discriminative manner, densely reconstructing the scene based on as many visual inputs as possible.
 In this paper, we guide this dense reconstruction network to provide unified geometry clues for generative 3D scene completion and then achieve the ultimate novel view synthesis.